AcademySoftwareFoundation/EncodingGuidelines/FfmpegInputs.md

 ### Globbing image sequence definition.

-There is a globbing option that makes it a little easier to specify a block of frames, since you dont need to specify the first frame.
+There is a globbing option that makes it a little easier to specify a block of frames, since you don't need to specify the first frame.

 ```console
 ffmpeg -pattern_type glob -i "img.*.png" foo.mov